mimiyin/choreographic-interventions-s18/README.md

    * What is the timing and pacing of [Gyorgy Ligeti's Poeme Symphonique](https://www.youtube.com/watch?v=QCp7bL-AWvw) Is there rhythm?

 ### In-class
-   * Coding Pacing
+   * Feeling the tempo: Walking _Grave_ to _Prestissimo_
-      * Metronomes with % (modulo)
+   * Coding Pacing: Building interactive metronomes with % (modulo)
-      * Human metronomes
+   * Designing interactions that encourage you to play with pacing
-   * Designing interactions to play with time
+      * Building polyrhythms with interactive metronomes
       * Dynamic pacing with [Zeno's Paradox](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes) and Decay
    * Discuss final projects